-Adjust the SHR\PAGE\CACHE\SIZE\KB configuration option (page 373) according to the total number of objects in the repository and the number accessed at one time.
-For best performance, the entire object table should be in shared memory.
-At a minimum, we recommend that the shared page cache should be large enough to hold one-third to one-half of the object table and all the pages on which currently used objects reside.
+Adjust the SHR_PAGE_CACHE_SIZE_KB configuration option (page 372) according to the total number of objects in the repository and the number accessed at one time.
+For proper performance, the entire object table should be in shared memory.

-In general, the more of your repository you can hold in your cache, the better your performance will be.
-The size of the cache should not exceed one-half of your physical memory.
+In general, the more of your repository you can hold in your cache, the better your performance will be, provided you have enough memory to avoid swapping.

-You should review the configuration recommendations given earlier ("Estimating the Size of the Shared Page Cache" on page 40) in light of your application's design and usage patterns.
+You should review the configuration recommendations given earlier ("Estimating the Size of the Shared Page Cache" on page 41) in light of your application's design and usage patterns.
 Estimates of the number of objects queried or updated are particularly useful in tuning the cache.